twobin/react-lazyload/README.md

 ## Who should use it

-Let's say there is a `fixed` date picker on the page, when user pick a different date, all components displaying data should send ajax request with new date parameter to retreive updated data, even many of them aren't visible in viewport.
-This makes server load furious when there are too many requests in one page.
+Let's say there is a `fixed` date picker on the page, when user picks a different date, all components displaying data should send ajax requests with new date parameter to retreive updated data, even many of them aren't visible in viewport.
+This makes server load furious when there are too many requests in one time.

-Using `LazyLoad` component will help ease this situation by only update components in viewport.
+Using `LazyLoad` component will help ease this situation by only updating components visible in viewport.

 ## Contributors